LucianoXu/CHES2025-Challenge/README.md

 - Observing test set key-wise log probability distribution, we find that the probability of different key are really close to each other.
 This suggest that our model is too weak to make meaning predictions.

+- With log probability analysis we found that the log prob for test is much smaller than that of validation.
+This explains why validation performance is not corelated to that of the test data set.

 ## Log
 - 8/7 Add test set key-wise log probability distribution evaluation.
 - 8/7 Add window layer.